 - The total budgeted expenditures of the general fund may not exceed the expected revenues for the fiscal year plus the fund balance.
-Control of the budget is exercised at the overall fund level. - Interim adjustments in estimated revenues and appropriations during the year ended December 31, 2014 are included in the final budget approved by the Board, as presented in the financial statements. - Expenditures may not legally exceed budgeted appropriations at the activity or departmental level; SLVLESA's single purpose is to provide funding for law enforcement services for the unincorporated areas of Salt Lake County and the cities of Herriman and Riverton.
+Control of the budget is exercised at the overall fund level. - Interim adjustments in estimated revenues and appropriations during the year ended December 31, 2015 are included in the final budget approved by the Board, as presented in the financial statements. - Expenditures may not legally exceed budgeted appropriations at the activity or departmental level; SLVLESA's single purpose is to provide funding for law enforcement services for the unincorporated areas of Salt Lake County and the cities of Herriman and Riverton.

 Accounts Receivable - Accounts receivable consists of amounts due to SLVLESA for delinquent property taxes and public safety fees assessed in prior years.
-SLVLESA has established an allowance for doubtful accounts of \$366,361 at December 31, 2014 for potential uncollectable public safety fees.
+SLVLESA has established an allowance for doubtful accounts of \$380,345 at December 31, 2015 for potential uncollectable public safety fees.

 Capital Assets - Capital assets consist of a building and is reported in the government-wide financial statements.
 SLVLESA defines capital assets as assets with an initial, individual cost of \$100,000 for buildings.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the lives of the assets are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during construction is not capitalized.
 Deprecation is provided on capital assets using the straight-line method over its estimated useful life of 30 years.

 Deferred Inflows of Resources - Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenues) until future periods.
-At December 31, 2014, SLVLESA reported unavailable property tax revenue and public safety fees of \$396,667 and \$29,122, respectively, as deferred inflows of resources.
+At December 31, 2015, SLVLESA reported unavailable property tax revenue of \$401,504 as deferred inflows of resources in the balance sheet on the governmental fund financial statements.
 These amounts are deferred until collection of the taxes or fees.

-Net Position/Fund Balances - The residual of all other elements presented in a statement of net position is net position on the government-wide financial statements and the residual of all other elements presented in a balance sheet on the governmental fund financial statements is fund balance.
+Net Position/Fund Balances - The residual of all other elements presented in a statement of net position is net position on the government-wide financial statements and the residual of all other elements presented in a balance sheet is fund balance on the governmental fund financial statements.